 Community connections are especially important, as LGBTQ2S+ seniors and older adults are more likely to rely on care from a “found family” – such as neighbours or friends – rather than relying on support from their biological relatives.

-Please visit the pages of our two LOVE LGBTQ2S+ community response networks for more information:
+Please visit the pages of our LGBTQ2S+ community response networks for more information:

 - Aging Out: Moving Towards Queer and Trans* Competent Care for Seniors – Qmunity

 - Data on LGBTQ2S Housing Needs – Jacqueline Gahagan & the National LGBT Housing Matters Project Team

 - Developing Inclusive and Affirming Care – Island Health

 - LGBT Housing Matters: Results of the Canadian LGBT Older Adults and Housing Project – Jacqueline Gahagan & Marco Redden

 - LGBTQ2+ Seniors – Improving Care Presentation (2021)

 Other Helpful Organizations